Jun-depo/capstone-kube-app-deployment/README.md

 <img src="images/deploy_V1b.png" />

 * The DNS can be used for the web access to the app, which can be obtained via CLI  "kubectl get svc".
-In this way, we can access the app through the web interface (http://a22e202dc0b9d49478bf701a8b655164-1513508813.us-east-1.elb.amazonaws.com/ )
+In this way, we can access the app through the web interface (http://a22e202dc0b9d49478bf701a8b655164-1513508813.us-east-1.elb.amazonaws.com/ ). **Update**:  The cluster has been deleted.
+The the link is not active.

 <img src="images/dns.png" />